 Call to speak with one of our agents about this trip on email us at firstname.lastname@example.org

-- Take in extraordinary views extending hundreds of miles
+- Take in extraordinary views from the summit of Kilimanjaro

 - Experience the sunrise from above the clouds of of Africa

-- Experiment with local Tanzanian cuisine and dine on warm soups, succulent curries, and spiced breads
+- Taste local Tanzanian cuisine and dine on warm soups, succulent curries, and spiced breads

-- Hike alongside some of the best guides in the region
+- Hike alongside some of the best guides in the country

 - Participate in an unforgettable, once in a lifetime expedition